Don Valley Village: The Peanut

 Don Valley Village encompasses smaller, non-official neighbourhoods.
 The most prominent of these is "The Peanut", which is centered on 43°47′00″N 79°21′05″W. It is named for the peanut-shaped plot of land created by divergence of the north and southbound lanes of Don Mills Road north of Sheppard Avenue and south of Finch Avenue.
 The north and southbound lanes, known as Don Mills Road West and Don Mills Road East, split and then are re-joined south of Finch Avenue.
 This configuration was modeled after Queen's Park in downtown Toronto.

 The plot of land formed between the divergent lanes is the site of Woodbine Junior High School, Woodbine Public Arena, Oriole Park and the Oriole Community Resource Centre, Georges Vanier Secondary School, and the "Peanut Plaza" shopping centre.
 The areas to the east and west of the Peanut are usually referred to as Don Valley Village.
 Local teens and youths often refer to the surrounding area as the "Four Corners" due to the location of four notable housing projects in the area (Sparrowways, Villaways, Allenbury Gardens, and Brahms, which is located on the north side of Finch, in Hillcrest Village).

 Demographics

-Don Valley Village contains low- to middle-income housing, and is home to many new Canadian immigrants, including those of Romanian, Armenian, Chinese, West Indian, East Indian, African, or Middle Eastern descent.
+Don Valley Village contains low- to middle-income housing, and is home to many new Canadian immigrants, including those of Romanian, Armenian, Chinese, Caribbean, Indian, African, or Middle Eastern descent.
 The mix of housing here includes split level homes, semi-detached homes, and family size detached houses featuring Georgian, Tudor, and contemporary-style designs.
 There are also a large concentration of high-rise apartment and condominium buildings.
 It is home to four notable housing projects (Sparrowways, Villaways, Allenbury Gardens, and Brahms), which comprises "4 Corners."